 The decisions are as individual as the students who make them.

 To earn the Master of Liberal Studies degree you will need to successfully complete thirty-six (36) credit hours of approved graduate study, or 12 courses, within six years after beginning the program.
 You must take two foundational courses within the first 12 hours of your course work: HUMN 6316/The Human Experience: An Introduction to Liberal Studies, and another designated writing intensive course of your choosing (HUMN 6370, SCCL 6305, HUMN 6397, or HUMN 6309).
 It is highly recommended that students take these as their initial courses in the program.
 These courses may not be waived.
+The Master of Liberal Studies degree may be completed in as few as four semesters but is not to exceed six years.

 Students must complete their coursework with at least a B (3.0 GPA) average.
 All courses attempted for credit on a student's graduate program must average B (3.0) or better, with no grade less than C (2.0) applying toward the degree.
 Within the 36 hours, students may include up to six hours of transfer graduate credit from another accredited institution or another academic department at SMU (see below).
 Students may also include up to six hours of Independent Study (see below).
 Students may not take more than three one-credit-hour classes unless special permission is given by the Director/Dean.
 At least 3 credit hours must be taken as part of the required capstone course/experience.